 What machines does Cricut Design Space work with?

 Cricut Design Space works with the following machines:

 Cricut Explore Air 2 (Buy on Cricut / Amazon)

-Cricut Design Space is 100% free.
-You do need to create an account, but if you don’t want to, you don’t have to spend a penny.
+Cricut Design Space is 100% free to download.
+You do need to create an account, but you don’t have to pay to use it.

 While they have some free images and fonts built into the program, there are ones that you can pay money for.
 You can also sign up for a Cricut Access Plan, which will give you access to thousands of images and fonts – you can learn more about Cricut Access here.

 However, you can install your own fonts onto your computer and upload images to Design Space (that you’ve created, found for free, or purchased on your own).